mwnachman/CIS550_Final_Project/README.md

 # MCIT CIS 550 Final Project
 Spring 2021

+To run the server:

+Rename the server/config/server-template.json file to server.json

+From the server directory, run  'npm install'

+From the server directory, run  'npm run watch'

 To run the client:

+Rename the client/config/client-template.json file to client.json

 From the client directory, run 'npm install'.
 Navigate to localhost:8080.